Ryuk4/Moduwat/README.md

     -change handling of time : show week recap with weeks list and savetheweek button and days as buttons OK
     - show days with start stop to be edited as is now OK
     - open daily_timeslot with day argument OK
-    -add detection of day of the week in automatic behaviour -recharge week list after a saved week is deleted -handle multiple line entries in daily timeslots when submitting the form
+    -add detection of day of the week in automatic behaviour OK -recharge week list after a saved week is deleted OK -handle multiple line entries in daily timeslots when submitting the form